 This is a fairly long start to the topic of building proper plans for security, but hopefully I have conveyed the idea that this isn’t just a matter of checking a few boxes and running a couple of PowerShell scripts.
 At one time there were a number of group policies floating around for on-premises servers that were meant to “harden” the servers from a number of security threats.
 Administrators would read about them or download them and apply them throughout their domains and hope they provided all the protection they needed.
 Today people are hoping for a similar approach, a list of “Best Practices” that they can quickly apply without fully exploring the options to meet a “recommended” level of security.
 As this series of blogs goes on we will explore those “Best Practices”, but the first one will always be to work with your business users to make sure they are appropriate to your organization.
 There is a lot of diversity in the business world now that Information Technology is not just something you see in technology areas.
 Healthcare is different from banking and both are different from agriculture and finance, but all of them depend on varying levels of technology to get work done.
 Even very recent events have taken away one of the favorite strategies of the most conservative organizations, namely locking ALL activity to a certain small set of IP addresses coming from particular locations.
 Remote work has suddenly become more prevalent and complex.
 Security must keep up, because the way things used to be done have to be changed.
 Microsoft 365 is designed to work in these situations, and with a little thought and guidance the transition to a more open, but still secure environment is very possible, and in many ways will offer some unexpected benefits.
 Stick with me and let me know in the comments if you have any specific directions we should explore.

-On June 4th I will be teaming up with Joy of SharePoint to cover this topic in a webinar.
-In true JOS form we will break-down this information and welcome your questions.
+I teamed up with Joy of SharePoint to cover this topic in a webinar.
+In true JOS form, we dissected and broke apart this information and addressed questions from attendees.